📚

 • Permitting states to pass “right to work” laws outlawing the union shop (contract requiring workers to join a union after being hired)

-• Outlawing secondary boycotts (the practice of several unions supporting a striking union by joining a boycott of the company’s products) and featherbedding (the practice of requiring employers to hire more workers than actually needed)
+• Outlawing secondary boycotts (the practice of several unions supporting a striking union by joining a boycott of the company’s products)

-• Giving the president the power to invoke an 80-day cooling-off period before a strike endangering national safety could be called.
+• Giving the president the power to invoke an 80-day cooling-off period before a strike endangering the national safety could be called.

 Truman’s Fair Deal

-• A national health insurance program
+• national health care insurance

 • Truman’s political conflicts with Congress